Xenos-the-stupid/useXenos/README.md

 # useXenos

-a set of react hooks based on [vueuse](https://vueuse.org/)
+a set of react hooks inspired by [vueuse](https://vueuse.org/)

-these hooks inhance the DX by providing a collection of reusable components
+these hooks inhance the DX by providing a collection of reusable hooks

 ## todo